 Other ways you can speed up your Mac

-Dictation not working is usually a symptom of a Mac that isn't working at its best.
+Dictation not working is usually a symptom of a Mac that isn't in its best shape.
 Normally, when native features like this struggle to function, it is merely a sign that your Mac needs some care and attention to get it working as good as new again.

-2. For those who've got a slow Mac, use the Optimization module.
+2. For those who've got a slow Mac, use the Performance tool.